 As players progress, hitting in the closed stance 100% of the time becomes more difficult.
-You will use the closed stance when you are moving forward into the court.
+You will use the closed stance when moving forward into the court.
 Aside from that, if you are in a match and your opponent is hitting the ball very hard, there might not be enough time to turn sideways.
 So what do you do then?
 This is where the “semi-open” and “open” stances come into play.

 Semi-Open Stance

 The semi-open stance is used quite often in tennis.
 Most people do not have the time to get into a completely closed stance in the middle of a point because of how fast the game has become.
 In this day and age, tennis is so fast.
 People are hitting bigger and faster balls than they used to.
-With this, were have adjusted how we hit the ball.
+With this, we have adjusted how we hit the ball.
 The semi-closed stance is one way.
-This stance gives you the balance needed to hit the ball, but also helps you adjust to speed of the balls coming.
+This stance gives you the balance needed to hit the ball, but also helps you adjust to the speed of the balls coming.

 Open Stance